domfarolino/browser/mage/docs/security.md

-This is particularly important because less-privileged processes might be compromised by some sort of application code, so the protection of more-privileged process depends on it being safe from whatever possibly-malicious content a less-privileged process might try and throw at it.
+This is particularly important because less-privileged processes might be compromised by some sort of application code, so the protection of more-privileged process depends on it being safe from whatever possibly-malicious content a less-privileged one might try and throw at it.
 Some great documentation about protecting against this can be found in the Chromium source tree about [compromised renderer processes].